JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Gets whether characters are displayed with a horizontal line through the center.

 ```
-FUNCTION CTextFont2.GetStrikeThrough () AS LONG
+FUNCTION GetStrikeThrough () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextFont2->lpvtbl->GetStrikeThrough(m_pTextFont2, @Value))
    RETURN Value